Floorp-Projects/Floorp/mobile/android/android-components/components/feature/session/README.md

 # [Android Components](../../../README.md) > Feature > Session

 A component that connects an (concept) engine implementation with the browser session module.
+A HistoryTrackingDelegate implementation is also provided, which allows tying together an engine implementation with a storage module.

 ## Usage